atsheehan/curriculum/lessons/space-jams/space-jams.md

 # Instructions

-You've got a list of tracks in the `space-jams.csv` file.
+You've got a list of tracks in the `space_jams.csv` file.
 You want to print out summary information about each album in the CSV.
 Create an `Album` class with some methods that'll help you do that.

 Your `Album` class should have the following instance methods: